runtimerevolution/survey/README.md

 ### Active Admin
 Only support versions of Active Admin higher than 0.3.1.

-# RoadMap
+# Roadmap

 - Add a form builder or a helper to improve the creation of Survey forms.
-- Add polymorphic relations to help the survey to be extended with subclasses.
+- Add polymorphic relations to help the survey be extended with subclasses.
-- Developer can add new fields without break the existent logic.
+- Allow adding new fields without breaking the existent logic.

 This project rocks and uses MIT-LICENSE.